-In 1965, Castletown was put up for auction by Lord Carew, whose mother was a member of the Conolly family.
+In 1965, Castletown was put up for auction by Lord Carew, whose mother was a member of the Connolly family.
 It was bought by speculators who, after obtaining permission from Kildare County Council, built a modern housing estate beside the avenue of Castletown House.
 In 1967 Desmond Guinness bought the house and made it the headquarters of the Irish Georgian Society.
 The house was opened to the public.
 Money was spent on restoration and refurbishment of Castletown, which had lain empty and decaying for two years.
 Restoration work is still in progress today.